Skip to main content

 Caution.
 Check the issues below before buying.

 Honey Gourami + Tiger Barb: Temperament difference.
 Tiger Barb is semi-aggressive, while Honey Gourami is peaceful.
-This can work with adequate space and hiding spots, but monitor for bullying.
+Expect chasing or stress unless the tank is large and heavily structured — monitor closely.
 Outcomes still depend on your tank shape, maintenance routine, and individual fish.

 Compatibility score